stevakiss/projects/top-recipes/README.md

-Project was fairly basic and easy.
-Did not learn anything new, but it was great to refresh memory.

-Later practiced and added CSS properties.
-Fun stuff!
+Built a basic recipe website using HTML and CSS